Commercial Truck Driving, TCC (CT61) (490205) Technical Certificate of Credit

 - Students must provide a seven-year Motor Vehicle Report (MVR) from the Georgia Department of Driver Services.
 The MVR must be approved by the program advisor prior to registration.

-- Students must have a valid Georgia’s drivers license and have no more than six pionts (or four in one year) ot two moving violations.
+- Students must have a valid Georgia driver’s license and have no more than six points ( or 4 in one year)or two moving violations.
 Furthermore, applicants can have no more than one DUI, Controlled Substance, or Open Container conviction, and none in the past 5 years.

 - Students must adhere to all Federal Motor Carrier Safety Administration (FMCSA) regulations.
 Therefore, random drug and alcohol testing is mandatory during the course of this program.